solliancenet/crypto-workshop/04_Polygon.md

     > NOTE: Whenever the instructions tell you edit code, look for the code file in the Explorer tree view just as you did for the .env.example file.

 14. Select the navigation button **Connect to Polygon** to continue.

+    > NOTE: You may need to re-open your metamask wallet to provide the permission access.

 ## Connect to Polygon